Build an Effective Fleet Safety Program

 Identify problem areas

 Most fleets create a safety program because they have a specific problem or pain point they’re eager to address, like a rise in at-fault accidents or noticeable increase in risky driving behavior.
-If you’re not sure where to start, review all of the safety-related incidents your fleet has experienced in the last six months—including accidents, claim payouts, and behavioral issues like distracted driving or speeding—to see if you can identify any patterns.
-If you have a telematics system like Samsara installed that can detect safety-related events, this technology should be able to help you identify recurring driver safety issues.
+If you’re not sure where to start, review all of the safety-related incidents your fleet has experienced in the last six months—including accidents, claim payouts, and behavioral issues like distracted driving or cell phone usage—to see if you can identify any patterns.
+If you have a telematics or video-based safety system like Samsara installed that can detect safety-related events, this technology should be able to help you identify recurring driver safety issues.

 Write down 2-3 specific goals